 Are Skunks Mustelids?

 For many years there was debate among scientists as to whether or not skunks should be classified in the Mustelid family.
 Weasels and skunks share many characteristics; however, recent genetic analysis has determined that skunks belong to a separate family of their own, known as Mephitidae.
 Skunks can be found throughout Colorado in a variety of habitats below 10,000 feet.
 Foraging at night, they are opportunistic omnivores that will eat insects, berries, eggs, and small birds and mammals.
-Skunks often carry rabies, so do not go near skunks (which will also keep you from getting sprayed!) and make sure your pets are vaccinated.
+Skunks often carry rabies (PDF), so do not go near skunks (which will also keep you from getting sprayed!) and make sure your pets are vaccinated.
 For more on skunks, see CPW’s publication Porcupines and Skunks: Masters of Defense.
 Colorado State University has also published a fact sheet, Coping with Skunks.

 Photo credits: BLM (black-footed ferrets); NPS (pine marten); USFWS (all others).